tomiito/developer-documentation/README.md

 Style Guide
 ------------
 ### General
- - For code values referenced anywhere in the center section use code highlighting.
+ - For code-like values referenced anywhere in the center section use code highlighting.
 The markdown syntax is simply to wrap the code word back ticks (i.e. `true`).
  - Data types:
  	- String
  	- Integer